Freenow: History

 Freenow's origins trace back to the founding of mytaxi in 2009 by German entrepreneurs Niclaus Mewes and Sven Külper.
 The legal entity, Intelligent Apps GmbH, was also established that year.

 In September 2014, Daimler AG (now Mercedes-Benz Group) acquired Intelligent Apps, entering the ride-hailing market.
 In 2016, Daimler acquired Hailo, a British taxi-hailing app founded in 2011.
-This followed by a rebrand to mytaxi, which created a large app-based licensed taxi operator in Europe.
+Hail was rebranded to mytaxi, which created a large app-based licensed taxi operator in Europe.
 Over the following years, mytaxi expanded by acquiring companies like Beat (formerly Taxibeat) in Greece in February 2017 and Clever Taxi in Romania in June 2017.